Moustafa1997/Bankist-app.io/readme.md

-# how you cam login
+# how you can login
 simply
 username==> ma
 pin==>1111